"Christopher Houlihan is one of the hottest young organists to emerge in recent years."

 “Once again the pipe organ emerges as ‘The King of Instruments,’ and Christopher Houlihan is its youngest and most promising interpreter in the realm…. the crowd was in a full roar of approval….Christopher has “IT” – that elusive something ‘which draws others with its magnetic force.’”
 (Huffington Post, 2012)

-His “Vierne2012” tour attracted international attention and critical acclaim for performing the six organ symphonies of Louis Vierne in marathon concerts in six major North American cities.
+His “Vierne2012” tour attracted international attention and critical acclaim for performing the six organ symphonies of Louis Vierne in marathon sessions in six major North American cities.
 The Los Angeles Times called his performance there “a major surprise of the summer, a true revelation.”

 Christopher Houlihan is a graduate of Trinity College in Connecticut where he studied with John Rose, his organ teacher from the age of twelve.
-He earned his master’s degree at The Juilliard School in New York where he studied with the Grammy Award winning organist Paul Jacobs.
+He did his graduate degree work at The Juilliard School in New York where he studied with the Grammy Award winning organist Paul Jacobs.
 He earned the “Prix de Perfectionnement” (equivalent to a university artist’s diploma in the US) from the French National Regional Conservatory in Versailles, and while in France served as assistant musician at the American Cathedral in Paris where he had the honor of performing for the then President and First Lady of the United States, Mr. And Mrs. George W. Bush.

 “PICK OF THE WEEK: gifted young American organist” (Chicago Tribune)